-- Most drugs pass to breast milk to some extent, but breastfeeding may be continued in most cases.
-Depends on the conc. to produce advose can account. - The drug dose ingested by the infant via breast milk only rarely cause adverse effects. - Almost all drugs enter milk by passive diffusion of un-ionized, protein un-bound drug through the lipid membrane of the alveolar cells of the breast.
+- Most drugs pass to breast milk to some extent, but breastfeeding may be continued in most cases. - The drug dose ingested by the infant via breast milk only rarely cause adverse effects. - Almost all drugs enter milk by passive diffusion of un-ionized, protein un-bound drug through the lipid membrane of the alveolar cells of the breast.

-- Factors affecting rate and extent of passive diffusion include maternal plasma drug level, physiological differences between plasma and milk, and physicochemical properties of the drug.

-- Milk differs from blood in having lower pH

-(ranges from 6.8 7.0 vs 7.4 in serum), less

-buffering capacity, and higher fat content.
+- Factors affecting rate and extent of passive diffusion include maternal plasma drug level, physiological differences between plasma and milk, and physicochemical properties of the drug. - Milk differs from blood in having lower pH (ranges from 6.8 - 7.0 vs 7.4 in serum), less buffering capacity, and higher fat content.